awsdocs/aws-freertos-docs/doc_source/freertos-configure.md

 **Note**
 The certificate and private key are hard\-coded for demonstration purposes only\.
 Production\-level applications should store these files in a secure location\.

 After you configure Amazon FreeRTOS, you can continue to the Getting Started guide for your board to compile and run the Amazon FreeRTOS demo\.
-The demo application that is used in this tutorial is the Hello World MQTT demo, which is located at `<BASE_FOLDER>/demos/common/mqtt/aws_hello_world.c`\.
+The demo application that is used in the Getting Started tutorial is the Hello World MQTT demo, which is located at `<BASE_FOLDER>/demos/common/mqtt/aws_hello_world.c`\.